-Room 209 on level 2 of the library provides a quiet area that is reserved for students, faculty and staff to use, individually or in small groups (2 people) for research and study.
+Room 209 on level 2 of the library provides a quiet area for students, faculty and staff to use, individually or in small groups (2 people) for research and study.
 A variety of specialized accessibility hardware and software is available for use any time the library is open.
 The space is available on a first come first served basis.
-To access this room check out the key from circulation staff at the Information Center on level 3.
+To access this room check out the keycard from circulation staff at the Information Center on level 3.

 Specialized equipment includes:

-The area next to the study rooms, near the emergency exit at the library provides equipment focused on accessibility and DSS student needs.
+The area next to the study rooms, near the emergency exit at the library provides equipment focused on accessibility and student needs.
 Assistance is available at the library’s main desk.

 Specialized equipment includes: